Kendall Jenner And Khloe Kardashian: Victoria’s Secret Body Vs. ‘Revenge Body’

 Khloe Kardashian with her new show Revenge Body, as well as Victoria’s Secret models Kendall Jenner and Gigi Hadid, stand for the appreciation of different body types.

-[Featured Image by Emma McIntyre Alberto E. Rodriguez/Getty Images]
+[Featured Image by Emma McIntyre and Alberto E. Rodriguez/Getty Images]